 Here are some of the best credit cards you can get with a 0% introductory rate for either purchases or balance transfers:

-- 0% introductory APR on purchases and balance transfers through November 2013
+- 0% APR on purchases and balance transfers for 15 months

 If you have family members or friends who can help you out with the personal loan you need, you can often get the best loan terms.

-However, you want to make sure that you are sure that you can repay the loan; you don’t want to risk your relationship.
+However, you want to make sure that you are positive that you can repay the loan; you don’t want to risk your relationship.
 Have a contract so that you are accountable, and so that your friend or relative knows that you are serious.
 Be sure to include the loan term and the interest rate in the contract.

 Final Thoughts on Personal Loans